Blair2004/NexoPOS/README.md

 ```

 ## Screenshots
-The branch 4.7.x introduce the "Dark Mode" which will make working continuously with NexoPOS easier without hurting sight.
+The branch 4.7.x introduce the "Dark Mode" which will make working continuously with AviPOS easier without hurting sight.

 ### Media Component
 The media components help uploading images and managing them.
 This comes with a field that will ease assigning image to products.